LD-1301

 Plain Language

-Any adverse coverage determination — denial, delay, modification, or adjustment — based on medical necessity must be made by a clinical peer who is competent in the specific clinical area at issue.
+Any adverse determination — denial, delay, modification, or adjustment — based on medical necessity must be made by a clinical peer who is competent to evaluate the specific clinical issues at hand.
 The clinical peer must consider the treating provider's recommendation and the enrollee's individual medical history and clinical circumstances.
-This effectively prohibits AI from serving as the sole or final decision-maker for adverse medical necessity determinations — a qualified human clinical professional must make or affirm every such decision.
+This effectively prohibits AI from serving as the sole or primary decision-maker for adverse medical necessity determinations; a qualified human clinical professional must make or independently affirm such decisions.
+The bill does not define 'clinical peer' but the term is used in the existing utilization review framework under Maine law.

 Statutory Text